kai687/sphinxawesome-theme/docs/how-to/customize/includes/custom-templates.rst

       <body>{{ body }}</body>
    </html>

-Then, in your Markdown document, select your layout using the ``layout`` option in the YAML frontmatter:
+Then, in your document, select your layout using the ``layout`` option in the YAML frontmatter:

 .. code-block:: markdown
    :caption: Your Markdown page